 Our goal is for every camper and counselor to participate at each activity and feel good about their participation.
 Counselors are expected to be with the group (on their feet, not sitting) actively instructing, encouraging or simply participating at the children's level.
 If a child sits out, one counselor should investigate "why".
 Sometimes the child may feel insecure with the activity, need to observe it first, need a specific "job" or need additional support.
 If a child needs additional support and/or attention, give it to them!
 The best way to get a child to participate is to be actively involved yourself and invite the child to join you.
 If a child still chooses to sit out, you should return to participating.
 Giving too much attention to a child who chooses to sit out might make it more fun to sit out.
 When participating in all the activities at camp, counselors should be mentors and instructors, not competitors.
 Competing on the counselor's level is unacceptable.
 Counselors should not monopolize or manipulate children's play.
-Counselors may never compete in 4-square or gaga ball.
+In team games, campers never choose teams.
+Dividing into teams is the staff's responsibility.